Xiangtai Ren (David)

 Xiangtai Ren (David) has long been engaged in music education for special education institutions, communities, and charities.
 He has nearly 10 years of experience in drum circle guidance.

 One summer in 1996, his mother took him on a bicycle and drove on the old street, where poplars were on the side of the road.
 Suddenly, a wonderful voice drifted into his ears.
 A handsome boy took an acoustic guitar and played at the door of the fishing tackle shop.
 That moment touched his heart and added a musical instrument to art research.
-In order to pursue professional progress, he began to study in Beijing...
+To pursue professional progress, he began to study in Beijing...

 In 2001, he followed Zhao Wei (former Again Band guitarist) and Ai Jun (famous electric guitar player) to learn electric guitar performance.
 After two years of hard training, the band formed a group to play in bars and nightclubs.